theCydonian/ContainerCarpetServer/README.md

 ## Useful Tips

+1. You can set an alternative startup command by placing a startup.sh to be run inside of the volume directory.
-1. When configuring your server, run commands under `podman unshare` for the correct permissions.
+2. When configuring your server, run commands under `podman unshare` for the correct permissions.
 2. You can attach to your running server container with `podman attach -l`.
 3. You can detach from a running container with `ctrl+p` then `ctrl+q`.